How to Clean Griptape on Your Longboard/Skateboard: A Complete Guide

 Take half a bowl of tap water and add dish detergent to it to make a soapy solution.
 You can add lemon juice for a refreshing cleaning smell.
 You can also use window cleaner to avoid getting your handy soapy.
 Remember to take enough water so that you can clean every inch of your board.

 Dip your soft wire brush in the bowl and scrub off all dirt and debris on the surface of the skateboard grip tape with a back and forth motion at an angle.

 - When you are done painting, rinse your brush in the paint bowl.

 - Do not allow water to sit on the board or pool.

 - Don’t push hard on the skateboard’s grip tape as it can tear it down, and you need to replace them.

 3. Dry the Grip Tape with Micro-Fiber Cloth

-Take a micro-fiber cloth and put it in your hand.
+Take a micro-fiber cloth or paper towel and put it in your hand.
 Fold the fabric in half.
 Dab the soapy solution from your board with one side of the towel, then use the other side to wipe off excess water until you are left with a dry surface.

 4. Dry it for at least 3 Hours